Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

-The Poise Project, a charity based in the United States, is committed to training instructors to support the growing worldwide population of people living with Parkinson’s disease and their families.
+The Poise Project, a charity based in the United States, is committed to training somatic practitioners to support the growing worldwide epidemic of people living with Parkinson’s disease and their families.

 We encourage you to take an in-depth training in this complex disease, and then we will help you find ways to connect to our growing international network of neurologists, allied health professionals, and community partners around the world.